 -q: automatically quits V-REP after the first simulation run ended.

 -gXXX: XXX represents an optional argument that can be queried within V-REP with the sim_stringparam_app_arg parameter.
 The argument can be used for various custom purposes.
-The argument can also be used to request a continuous remote API server service to be started at V-REP start-up.
-For that to happen, use following formatting:

 PORT is the port number